 Between 2012 and 2017, some Adobe professional applications were available by both subscription and perpetual licenses.
 This led to confusion about which version to get, especially as Adobe began to hide the perpetual license options.
 After CS6 went off the retail market in 2017, the choice became clear only because all Adobe pro applications became available exclusively by subscription.
 Still, I’ve included information on how to get current versions, how to know the difference between the two versions of Lightroom, and whether you should consider the second-hand market.

 The king of Adobe software is, of course, Adobe Photoshop.
 Now that Adobe no longer sells CS6 applications, you can get Photoshop only through a paid Creative Cloud membership.
-The most affordable membership is the Photography Plan, which for USD $9.99, includes Photoshop, Lightroom Classic, and Lightroom as well as a range of online services, including Lightroom cloud storage and syncing across devices as well as an Adobe Portfolio website (All of that may change, so read over the current offers carefully.)
+The most affordable membership is the Photography Plan, which for USD $9.99 a month, includes Photoshop, Lightroom Classic, and Lightroom as well as a range of online services, including Lightroom cloud storage and syncing across devices as well as an Adobe Portfolio website (All of that may change, so read over the current offers carefully.)
 If you use Photoshop for business reasons this is probably going to be one of the smallest business expenses you have.
 The relatively low cost of the Photography Plan subscriptions means that many of the objections to it are not economic.
 (The full Creative Cloud plan, which includes nearly all Adobe pro applications, is much more costly.)